-- Notification the of EIA " Process in local, regional and national newspapers and on site, well as through written as notification to identified stakeholders and affected landowners - " Identification and registration of &APs and key stakeholders. - Compilation and distribution of a Background Information Document (BID) to all identified I&APs and key stakeholders - " On-going consultation with identified I&APs and stakeholders - " Compilation and maintenance of a register containing the names and addresses of all identified I&APs and key stakeholders - " Preparation of an Issues and Response Report detailing key issues raised by I&APs as part of the EIA Process.
+- Notification of the EIA Process in local, regional and national newspapers and on site, well through as written notification identified to stakeholders affected and landowners. - " Identification and registration of I&APs and key stakeholders. - " Compilation and distribution of a Background Information Document (BID) to all identified I&APs and key stakeholders. - " On-going consultation with identified I&APs and stakeholders. - " Compilation and maintenance of a register containing the names and addresses of all identified I&APs and key stakeholders. - " Preparation of a Comments and Response Report detailing key issues raised by I&APs as part of the EIA Process.